nadaabdelmaboud/Sm3ni/README.md

 * ## Features Extraction
-	> From this step we get a feature vector describe each symbol that will be used later in the classification .
+	> From this step we get a feature vector describing each symbol that will be used later in the classification .

 	* ### Stems
 		> Detect stems in the symbol by vertical projection then remove them.